geoffmazeroff/shamazon/ProjectPlan.md

 - Add cache duration of 30 seconds for product data to support faster load times
 - Implement search functionality
 - Set up a Bootstrap carousel for the product images
+- Fix the carousel image size (too large)
+- Improve the visual layout of the product details page